 You can either continue to fret and stress and spend your energy lamenting about your current situation, or you can direct that energy and change your course.
 And when you choose the latter, you’ll be amazed.

 So, how about you?
 Do you feel like things aren’t going the way you want them to at the start of the new year?
 How will you redirect those emotions and energy into something healthy for you?
+Has anyone that you know gone through a divorce after 60?
 Please join the conversation below.